Magpie-Pedals/asayake/README.md

 ## Deploy

 If everything looks good locally, the files in `<dir>` can now be uploaded to a server.
-Static file servers or object storage work best but you can also use Apache or NGINX.
+Static file servers or object storage work best, but you can also use Apache or NGINX.

 # Usage